Murders of Chaney, Goodman, and Schwerner: Further research and 2005 murder trial

 For much of the next four decades, no legal action was taken regarding the murders.
 In 1989, on the 25th anniversary of the murders, the U.S. Congress passed a non-binding resolution honoring the three men; Senator Trent Lott and the rest of the Mississippi delegation refused to vote for it.

 The journalist Jerry Mitchell, an award-winning investigative reporter for Jackson's The Clarion-Ledger, wrote extensively about the case for six years.
 In the late 20th century, Mitchell had earned fame by his investigations that helped secure convictions in several other high-profile Civil Rights Era murder cases, including the murders of Medgar Evers and Vernon Dahmer, and the 16th Street Baptist Church bombing in Birmingham.

 In the case of the civil rights workers, Mitchell was aided in developing new evidence, finding new witnesses, and pressuring the state to take action by Barry Bradford, a high school teacher at Stevenson High School in Lincolnshire, Illinois, and three of his students, Allison Nichols, Sarah Siegel, and Brittany Saltiel.
-Bradford later achieved recognition for helping Mitchell clear the name of the civil rights martyr Clyde Kennard.
+Bradford later achieved recognition for helping Mitchell clear the name of Clyde Kennard.

 Together the student-teacher team produced a documentary for the National History Day contest.
 It presented important new evidence and compelling reasons to reopen the case.
 Bradford also obtained an interview with Edgar Ray Killen, which helped convince the state to investigate.
 Partially by using evidence developed by Bradford, Mitchell was able to determine the identity of "Mr. X", the mystery informer who had helped the FBI discover the bodies and end the conspiracy of the Klan in 1964.